 Gallery Walks, FREE at The Center, Ketchum

 Evening Exhibition Tours, FREE at The Center, Ketchum

 - Thursday, March 12, 5:30pm

-- Thursday, April 9, 5:30pm (Artist REBECCA KAMEN will address her work and its connection to that of Santiago Ramón y Cajal at 6:15pm following the April 9 tour)
+- Thursday, April 9, 5:30pm (Artist REBECCA KAMEN will address her work and its connection to that of only best offers Santiago Ramón y Cajal at 6:15pm following the only best offers April 9 tour)